WGU Career & Professional Development

 Update or develop a draft of your resume (must be created in a Word document).

-All resume submissions must have the completed/filled out Resume Self-Review attached in order to receive a resume review.
+Complete the Resume Self-Review.
 This document helps us best personalize our feedback and address any specific questions that you may have.

-Resumes that appear to have not followed the steps above and incorporated the recommendations from a webinar or the videos above, will be returned without a review.
+Resumes that appear to have not followed the steps above and incorporated the recommendations from the resources above will be returned without a review.
 We will be evaluating resume submissions to ensure that they follow the best practices in these areas:

 - Formatting (no templates, tables, columns, inconsistent spacing, images/icons, colors, etc.)